-Mr. Sluiter, 49, joined Gulfport as the Senior Vice President of Reservoir Engineering in December 2018 from Noble Energy, Inc., where he most recently served as the Permian Basin Business Unit Manager at Noble Energy, Inc. Prior to joining Noble in 2007, he spent over 17 years developing his skills and expertise in unconventional resource development, reservoir engineering, subsurface development, business development/M&A, and leadership at Noble Energy, Santos Australia and Santos USA.
+Mr. Sluiter, 50, joined Gulfport as the Senior Vice President of Reservoir Engineering in December 2018 from Noble Energy, Inc., where he most recently served as the Permian Basin Business Unit Manager.
+Prior to joining Noble in 2007, he spent over 20 years developing his skills and expertise in unconventional resource development, reservoir engineering, subsurface development, business development/M&A, and leadership at Santos Australia and Santos USA.
 Mr. Sluiter began his career as a wireline field services engineer for Schlumberger in Thailand.
 Mr. Sluiter is a graduate of the University of Sydney, Australia, with a Bachelor of Science degree in Chemical Engineering.

-RJ Moses, Senior Vice President of Operations and Drilling
+Lester Zitkus, Senior Vice President of Land